JPDeerenberg/Gemini-AI-Terminal/README.md

 # License

-This project is open-source and free to use.
+This project is with a MIT license, read the file for more info.
-Feel free to improve it, fork it, or share it!
+Feel free to improve it, fork it, or share it; it's free!

 # Notes